Quick Overview

 - Online Riches University

-By now you’re mind is probably boggling at the sheer depth of lies and deceit, it really is quite extensive when you start digging into this can of worms I can tell you.
+By now your mind is probably boggling at the sheer depth of this scam.
+It really is quite extensive when you start digging into this can of worms.

-Ask yourself: why would a genuinely legitimate company need to constantly change names, alias’s, URL’s, use stock photos, fake testimonials, create fake news websites and alter site designs just to sell the same product?
+Ask yourself… why would a genuinely legitimate company need to constantly change names, aliases, URLs, use stock photos, fake testimonials, create fake news websites, and alter site designs just to sell the same product?
+It makes no sense.

-I won’t go on and on but everything on this website is fake and I urge you to continue your research through some of the links I’ve published above.
+I won’t go on and on but everything on these websites is misleading and I urge you to continue your research and think carefully before sharing your information with these sites or buying anything, as it could prove to be a mistake.

-- Spamming and pressure selling you into much higher ticket products that also will not make you any money
+- The first is spamming you and pressure selling you into much higher ticket products that also will not make you any money.

-- Renting, selling and sharing your information to whoever they want
+- And the second is renting, selling and sharing your information to whoever they want for a profit.
+This is unfortunately very common among these types of sites.

 Final Thoughts

-I do not recommend this or anything even remotely similar.
+I do not recommend this site because it’s not recommending legitimate home jobs.
 As soon as you see a website with news logos on it that is not actually the official news network- run for the hills!
-That is the single biggest ‘tell’ I’ve seen with these to date.
+That is the single biggest ‘tell’ I’ve seen with these sites to date.

 Hey man, been trying to obtain some online income due to this coronavirus bullcrap and this was an ad that popped up on duckduckgo.
 They really started pushing this crap again from what I can tell with the previous comments